 One of the most interesting stories we’ve ever heard is the tale of the tunnels that Deniliquin apparently has or had.

-The cellars of a number of Deniliquin businesses are said to have had sealed up entrances in their walls so people could have hopped from one business to another without needing to go above ground.
+The cellars of a number of Deniliquin businesses are said to have had sealed up entrances/exits in their walls so people could have hopped from one business to another without needing to go above ground.

 Reports currently suggest that part of the system ran from the old Dublin Hotel and goes along to St George and then goes down Cressy Street and ends up at Target right before the Jewellers.